 The Company reviews the fair value hierarchy classification on a quarterly basis.
 Changes to the ability to observe valuation inputs may result in a reclassification of levels for certain securities within the fair value hierarchy.
-The Company did not have any transfer of assets or liabilities between Level 1, Level 2 and Level 3 of the fair value hierarchy during the years ended December 31, 2024 and 2023.
+The Company did not have any transfer of assets or liabilities between Level 1, Level 2 and Level 3 of the fair value hierarchy during the three months ended March 31, 2025 and 2024.